-As the citizen science approach to gathering and sharing data has expanded in scope and popularity, museums and other cultural institutions are increasingly using citizen science programs to establish new roles, find new audiences, and generate new opportunities to expand their reach beyond their physical facilities.
-Our Biology Department administers several citizen science programs including The Calling Frog Survey, the Illinois Butterfly Monitoring Network, and the Illinois Odonate Survey.
-These citizen science initiatives have been recognized as models for others, and provide opportunities for passionate individuals to get involved in scientific research.
+Citizen science has grown exponentially in scope and popularity since our flagship citizen science initiative began 30 years ago.
+Since then, our programs — including the Calling Frog Survey, the Illinois Butterfly Monitoring Network, and the Illinois Odonate Survey — have been recognized as models for others, and continue to provide opportunities for passionate individuals to get involved in scientific research.
 Read on to discover how you can get involved in real research—no advanced degree required.

 Calling Frog Survey

 In the 1960s, the Cricket frog was the most common amphibian in Illinois.
 Today, it has nearly disappeared from the northern third of Illinois, for unexplained reasons.
 By monitoring amphibian populations in the Chicago region, we will be able to detect population changes before it is too late as well as assess the effects of management regimes on amphibians.